gothbarbie/timing/README.md

 ### Technologies

 - The app is built on `create-react-app` and using `styled-components` for styling.
 - We implement `storybook` for generating a UI component library.
+Here's a great guide on how to get started: https://elijahmanor.com/cra-storybook/

 ## Author